microsoft/ps-rule/README.md

 The name of a PSRule baseline to use.
 Baselines can be used from modules or specified in a separate file.

-To use a baseline included in a module use `modules:` with `baseline:`.
+- To use a baseline included in a module use `modules:` with `baseline:`.
-To use a baseline specified in a separate file use `source:` with `baseline:`.
+- To use a baseline specified in a separate file use `source:` with `baseline:`.

+### `conventions`

+A comma separated list of conventions to use.
+Conventions can be used from modules or specified in a separate file.

+- To use a convention included in a module use `modules:` with `conventions:`.
+- To use a convention specified in a separate file use `source:` with `conventions:`.

+For example: `conventions: Monitor.LogAnalytics.Import`

 ### `outputFormat`